riteshyaaa/devTinder-web/README.md

 -install axios
 - CORS =  cors install in backend and add middleaware  configuration with : origin , credentials : true
 - Whenever you make  axios call pass { withCredentials : true }
+- Install react-redux and redux/@toolkit
+- configure Store => Provider => createSlice => add reducer to store
+- Add redux devTool in chrome
+- login and see your code is coming properly in store
+- As soon as you login see your NavBar should updated
+- Refactor your code  create a constants file +  add files in components folder -